-- In combat weapons sparring, a weapon is considered dropped if the weapon leaves the competitor's hand and hits the ground. - If the weapon leaves the competitor's hand and the competitor catches the weapon before it hits the ground, this is not considered a dropped weapon. - If the weapon breaks during the competition, the competitor will be given an opportunity to replace it. - A broken weapon is not a dropped weapon, and the competitor will not be penalized. - If the weapon is not replaced promptly, the competitor will forfeit the match.
+- In combat weapons sparring, a weapon is considered dropped if the weapon leaves the competitor's hand and hits the ground. - If the weapon leaves the competitor's hand and the competitor catches the weapon before it hits the ground, this is not considered a dropped weapon. - If the weapon breaks during the competition, the competitor will be given an opportunity to replace it. - A broken weapon is not a dropped weapon, and the competitor will not be penalized. - A competitor has approximately 30 seconds to replace the broken weapon. - If the weapon is not replaced promptly, the competitor will forfeit the match.